creack/telepilot/DESIGN.md

 A broadcaster will be implemented, to acheive this, we'll use a simplified Broker pattern, any consumer wanting to see the logs will need to first 'subscribe' at which point it will receive any new data.
 If no consumer are subscribed, the data gets discarded, we'll need to make sure to always have a subscriber to be able to retrieve logs from the beginning.
+Before starting the process, we'll subscribe to the broadcast via an in-memory buffer.
+When streaming logs, we'll first send the buffer then the live feed.

 #### 2. **gRPC API**